Return to Koh Chang Restaurants – Our Beach by Beach Guide

 Central Temple Area

-In the central temple area, Pizzeria Spaghetteria Toscana cooks all the classics in a wood fired pizza oven out front to compliment the pasta and Italian mains, with its gelato shop next door.
+In the central temple area, Pizzeria Spaghetteria Toscana cooks all the classics in a wood fired pizza oven out front to compliment the pasta and Italian mains.
 They also have a branch, Little Italy, over in Kai Bae.

 Southern End

 Just after the bridge past the temple area, Big Elk Steak House specialises in Australian Black Angus grass fed imports, prices from 790bt upwards.
-There’s Thai food too and in 2023, they added a bakery and coffee shop.
+There’s Thai food, a bakery and coffee shop too.

-One more Italian diner often overlooked is Sale e Pepe, which sits on the corner of the lane down to Emerald Cove, Vayna and Dewa.
+One more Italian diner often overlooked is Sale e Pepe, which sits on the corner of the lane down to Dinso Resort, Vayna and Dewa.
 With its own wood fired oven for the pizzas, a full menu is available too – a good choice at this end of Klong Prao.

 Coffee Shops and Bakeries